Grosse Isle: Personnel

 As well as a shortage of accommodation, there was a serious lack of doctors.
 Dr. Douglas attempted to enlist nurses and doctors from among the healthy female passengers with the promise of high wages, but fear of disease meant none accepted.
 Nurses were expected to sleep alongside the sick and share their food; they had no privacy, often caught the fever themselves and were not helped when they fell ill.
 Prisoners from the local jail were released to carry out the nursing, but many stole from the dead and the dying.
 All of the medical officers involved became ill at some stage, with four doctors dying of typhus.
-Under the Passenger Act 1842, ships were not obliged to carry a doctor, and only two doctors arrived as passengers.
+Under the Passengers Act 1842, ships were not obliged to carry a doctor, and only two doctors arrived as passengers.
 One of these was a Dr. Benson from Dublin, a man with experience working in fever hospitals in Ireland.
 He arrived on May 21, volunteered to help the sick, contracted typhus himself and was dead within six days.

 More than forty Irish and French Canadian priests and Anglican clergymen were active on Grosse Isle, many becoming ill themselves.
 The Chief Pastor, Bishop Power, contracted fever and died after delivering the last sacraments to a dying woman in September.
 The Mayor of Montreal, John Easton Mills, also died in the course of caring for the sick.